Netflix Might Just Save Blockbuster Summer Season This Year

 There’s nothing quite like summer movie season.
-Maybe you’ve wandered into a theater to escape the sweltering heat of New York City in August, the cool air making you shiver as the salty scent of popcorn sticks to your skin.
+Maybe you’ve wandered into a theater to escape the sweltering August heat, the cool air making you shiver as the salty scent of popcorn sticks to your skin.
 Or you’ve spent the day at the beach, your hair still smelling of the waves and sunscreen as you settle in for a blockbuster.
 Perhaps it’s a rainy, muggy afternoon, and you leave the theater right as the sky clears, the warm breeze wrapping itself snugly around your shoulders as you decide to take a stroll or grab a drink on a rooftop.

 In any case, the theater is a haven, an oasis of A/C, ice-cold fountain soda and buttery popcorn, and exhilarating entertainment that only enhances the feeling of freedom and possibility that the warm months usher in.
 But it’s also a place for community.
 My first experience ever living alone was when I moved to France for a summer internship.
 Whenever I felt lonely — and if you’ve ever been to Paris in August, you’ll know that I was one of roughly six people left in the city — I’d go to the movies.
 Far from my friends and my family, it was the one place I could connect with familiar faces — even if that meant sitting through The Amazing Spider-Man.